Cosmogenic photon and neutrino fluxes in the Auger era: Conclusion and Outlook

 As discussed in section~\ref{sec:fitResults}, taking into account extragalactic magnetic fields could soften the propagated spectrum and lead to increased production of secondary particles, thereby enhancing the fluxes of cosmogenic photons and neutrinos.
 Yet, this magnetic horizon effect is highly dependent on the density and distribution of sources, as well as on the distribution and properties of magnetic fields~\cite{alvesbatista2017a}.

-We have shown in Fig.~\ref{fig:cosmogenicPhotons} that Fermi-LAT measurements of the diffuse gamma-ray background may be used to constrain some UHECR source models.
-Furthermore, the contribution of cosmogenic photons to the DGRB may be significant and dominate over fluxes of point sources of high-energy gamma rays.

-Figure~\ref{fig:cosmogenicNeutrinos} shows that the conservative fluxes derived in this study are within reach of two projected experiments: GRAND could detect some events with $3-10$ years of operation.
+Figure~\ref{fig:cosmogenicNeutrinos} shows that part of the conservative fluxes derived in this study are within reach of two projected experiments: GRAND and POEMMA.
+GRAND could detect some events with $3-10$ years of operation.
 Combined with POEMMA, whose sensitivity dips at around $0.1 \; \text{EeV}$ (whereas GRAND is at $\sim 0.5 \; \text{EeV}$) it would nicely constrain most models due to the position of the cosmogenic neutrino bumps.

-In particular, for specific source populations evolving as the star formation rate, AGN, or GRB, these instruments would collect seizable statistics.
-Both ARA and ARIANNA can also reach the sensitivity required to detect a cosmogenic neutrino flux from GRBs, and possibly from AGNs.
+Our cosmogenic neutrino fluxes are rather low, due to the choice of $z_\text{max}=1$.
+Nevertheless, even in this pessimistic case, GRAND would be able to detect cosmogenic neutrinos for sources evolving as SFR, GRB, and AGN, at a 99\% C.L., within the first 5 years of operation.
+The sensitivities of ARA and ARIANNA are a few orders of magnitude below those of GRAND and POEMMA.
+Nevertheless, specific source populations with SFR, GRB, and AGN evolutions could be probed by relaxing the excessively strict constrain of $z_\text{max}=1$, as shown in Appendix~\ref{app:zmax}.
+If sources evolve as $(1 + z)^m$, the detection of cosmogenic neutrinos would be possible but not certain.

-Our study demonstrates that the detection of cosmogenic neutrinos is virtually guaranteed, even in the most pessimistic scenarios, provided that the projected instruments reach their expected sensitivities and that they operate for over a decade.
-From a different perspective, low cosmogenic fluxes as derived in the $(1 + z)^m$ scenario could be profitable for EeV neutrino astronomy.
-Such a scenario would imply that the neutrinos that would be detected first by future experiments would likely be those produced directly at the sources, via interactions of UHECRs with photon and baryon fields in the source environment.
+Our study demonstrates that the detection of cosmogenic neutrinos in the worst-case scenarios is favoured but not guaranteed, provided that the projected instruments reach their expected sensitivities and that they operate for over a decade.
+From a different perspective, low cosmogenic fluxes could be profitable for EeV neutrino astronomy.
+Such a scenario would imply that the neutrinos first detected by future experiments would likely be those produced directly at the sources, via interactions of UHECRs with photon and baryon fields in the source environment.
 Abundant interactions should happen at the acceleration site of UHECRs, and theoretical models predict fluxes that are much higher than the level of cosmogenic neutrinos estimated there.
 In that case, it is advantageous that the cosmogenic neutrinos would constitute a low-level background, easing the identification of the first UHE neutrino point sources.

 \acknowledgments